awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_service-with-iam.md

 ## CloudTrail Identity\-Based Policies<a name="security_iam_service-with-iam-id-based-policies"></a>

 With IAM identity\-based policies, you can specify allowed or denied actions and resources as well as the conditions under which actions are allowed or denied\.
-CloudTrail supports specific actions, resources, and condition keys\.
+CloudTrail supports specific actions and resources\.
+There are no CloudTrail service\-specific condition keys that can be used in the `Condition` element of policy statements\.
 To learn about all of the elements that you use in a JSON policy, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.

 ### Actions<a name="security_iam_service-with-iam-id-based-policies-actions"></a>

+Administrators can use AWS JSON policies to specify who has access to what\.
+That is, which **principal** can perform **actions** on what **resources**, and under what **conditions**\.

-The `Action` element of an IAM identity\-based policy describes the specific action or actions that will be allowed or denied by the policy\.
+The `Action` element of a JSON policy describes the actions that you can use to allow or deny access in a policy\.
 Policy actions usually have the same name as the associated AWS API operation\.
+There are some exceptions, such as *permission\-only actions* that don't have a matching API operation\.
+There are also some operations that require multiple actions in a policy\.
+These additional actions are called *dependent actions*\.

-The action is used in a policy to grant permissions to perform the associated operation\.
+Include actions in a policy to grant permissions to perform the associated operation\.

 Policy actions in CloudTrail use the following prefix before the action: `cloudtrail:`\.
 For example, to grant someone permission to list tags for a trail with the `ListTags` API operation, you include the `cloudtrail:ListTags` action in their policy\.
 Policy statements must include either an `Action` or `NotAction` element\.
 CloudTrail defines its own set of actions that describe tasks that you can perform with this service\.